News

 Penalties: “Violating Utah’s trigger law is punishable by up to 15 years in prison.
 And any clinic or physician involved could lose their license,” KCPW reported.

-18-week ban: Another law banning abortion at 18 weeks took effect in late June after a federal judge dismissed an injunction placed on it in 2019, the Salt Lake Tribune reported.
-In March 2023, Gov. Spencer Cox signed a law that prohibits abortion clinics from operating in Utah.
+18-week ban: Another law banning elective abortion at 18 weeks took effect in late June after a federal judge dismissed an injunction placed on it in 2019, the Salt Lake Tribune reported.

 WEST VIRGINIA – Ban throughout pregnancy

-New ban: The West Virginia legislature on September 13 passed a bill, HB 302, that bans abortion at implantation with exceptions for rape, incest, when an unborn baby has a “lethal anomaly which renders it incompatible with life outside of the uterus,” and for “medical emergencies,” defined as when a medical condition would “necessitate an abortion to avert serious risk of the patient’s death or serious risk of substantial life-threatening physical impairment of a major bodily function, not including psychological or emotional conditions.”
+On September 13, 2022, the West Virginia legislature passed a bill, House Bill 302, that bans abortion at implantation with exceptions for rape, incest, when an unborn baby has a “lethal anomaly which renders it incompatible with life outside of the uterus,” and for “medical emergencies,” defined as when a medical condition would “necessitate an abortion to avert serious risk of the patient’s death or serious risk of substantial life-threatening physical impairment of a major bodily function, not including psychological or emotional conditions.”
 It bans dismemberment abortions other than for medical emergencies.

 Exceptions: The rape and incest exceptions end after eight weeks for adults and 14 weeks for minors and require a police report filed 48 hours before an abortion.
 Women seeking abortions for rape or incest must provide a notarized letter or a copy of a police report to receive an abortion.